slatinsky/DiscordChatExporter-incrementalBackup/README.md

 - Guild - A Discord server (discords servers are internally called guilds)
 - Channel - A Discord channel
 - Thread - A Discord thread.
 Forum posts are threads too.
-- WIP - Work in progress
+- WIP - Work in progress - not implemented yet

 ## Limitations
 The script is made to be run only once per day.
 Unexpected behavior may occur if you run it more often.